 The current R is the result of a collaborative effort with contributions from all over the world.
 R was initially written by Robert Gentleman and Ross Ihaka—also known as “R & R” of the Statistics Department of the University of Auckland.
 Since mid-1997 there has been a core group with write access to the R source, currently consisting of

-plus Heiner Schwarte up to October 1999, Guido Masarotto up to June 2003 and Stefano Iacus up to July 2014.
+plus Heiner Schwarte up to October 1999, Guido Masarotto up to June 2003, Stefano Iacus up to July 2014 and Seth Falcon up to August 2015.

 R would not be what it is today without the invaluable help of these people, who contributed by donating code, bug fixes and documentation: